OFTechLabs/alexa-workshop-java/FinancialPlanning/src/main/resources/assignment.md

 #### Update the code that handles the question and response

 Now update the following files: `EndSessionFactory`, `NextQuestionFactory` and `ResponseTextFactory` with the newly created constants.
 The new functionality should be very similar to the goal amount functionality.

+_Hint: adding it *after* the other existing intents and questions will make updating the tests easier, make sure to add it *after* the other intents/questions!_

 #### Add unit tests that verify the updated code